progit/progit/es-es/01-introduction/01-chapter1.markdown

 > If a particular version of a file is in the git directory, it’s considered committed.
 If it’s modified but has been added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.
 In Chapter 2, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.

-## Installing Git ##
+## Instalando Git ##

+> Installing Git

+Vamos a empezar a usar un poco de Git.
+Lo primero es lo primero - tienes que instalarlo.
+Puedes obtenerlo de varias maneras; las dos principales son instalarlo desde código fuente, o instalar un paquete existente para tu plataforma.

-Let’s get into using some Git.
+> Let’s get into using some Git.
 First things first—you have to install it.
 You can get it a number of ways; the two major ones are to install it from source or to install an existing package for your platform.

+### Instalando desde código fuente ###

-### Installing from Source ###
+> Installing from Source

+Si puedes, en general es útil instalar Git desde código fuente, porque obtendrás la versión más reciente.
+Cada versión de Git tiende a incluir útiles mejoras en la interfaz de usuario, por lo que utilizar la última versión es a menudo el camino más adecuado si te sientes cómodo compilando software desde código fuente.
+También ocurre que muchas distribuciones de Linux contienen paquetes muy antiguos; así que a menos que estés en una distribución muy actualizada o estés usando backports, instalar desde código fuente puede ser la mejor apuesta.

-If you can, it’s generally useful to install Git from source, because you’ll get the most recent version.
+> If you can, it’s generally useful to install Git from source, because you’ll get the most recent version.
 Each version of Git tends to include useful UI enhancements, so getting the latest version is often the best route if you feel comfortable compiling software from source.
 It is also the case that many Linux distributions contain very old packages; so unless you’re on a very up-to-date distro or are using backports, installing from source may be the best bet.

+Para instalar Git, necesitas tener las siguientes librerías de las que Git depende: curl, zlib, openssl, expat, y libiconv.
+Por ejemplo, si estás en un sistema que tiene yum (como Fedora) o apt-get (como un sistema basado en Debian), puedes usar uno de estos comandos para instalar todas las dependencias:

-To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
+> To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
 For example, if you’re on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies:

 	$ yum install curl-devel expat-devel gettext-devel \
 	  openssl-devel zlib-devel